dgloves/DSS-Gymnasium/Environment_basics.md

 Keep in mind, the SB3 library contains a multitude of options and tools for customizing your training and building custom deep learning frameworks over the [PyTorch](https://pytorch.org/get-started/locally/) framework, and we advise all users spend adequate time navigating the SB3 [documentation](https://stable-baselines3.readthedocs.io/en/master/) prior to selecting an algorithm and beginning experimenting with DRL.

-**The purpose of this repository is to provide an environment creation guide, and not to cover all aspects of OpenDSS, Gymnasium, and Stable-Baselines3.
+**The purpose of this repository is to provide a DSS-Gymnasium environment creation guide, and not to cover all aspects of OpenDSS, Gymnasium, and Stable-Baselines3.
 Thus, we encourage all users to spend time prior to utilizing these tools exploring and experimenting with all noted libraries and packages.**